markryanbotha/crm/README.md

 2. Click the `Get Started` button
 3. Sign up for an account

-   - You can insert any email address, it does not need to be valid
+   - You can insert any email address, it does not need to be a real email address
    - Select the appropriate role

 4. If you select the User role, select an existing `Company` at random